Accelerated Alternative Delivery Certificate Program

 Lorain County Community College Surgical Technology Program is accredited by the Accreditation Review Committee on Accreditation for the Surgical Technologist (ARC-ST) by the Council on Accreditation for Allied Health Education Programs (CAAHEP).
 By fulfilling all of the requirements and successful completion of courses on the attached Curriculum Guide, the student will be granted a Certificate of Completion from the Lorain County Community College Surgical Technology Program and is eligible to take the National Certification Exam, which upon passing, designates a Certified Surgical Technologist (CST).

 Courses are the usual per credit hour rates for Lorain County Community College tuition.
 Please get this information from the lorainccc.edu web site.
 Note there are different rates for students residing in Lorain County, out of Lorain County and out of state.
 Also note that students taking between 13 and 18 credit hours pay the 13 credit hour rate.
-There is an initial $50 fee for program administration and testing.
-A fee will be charged at the end, also.

 Testing Out of Courses: